 To create a public workspace, do the following:

-3. Select a unique name for your workspace.
-You can't have two public workspaces with the same name.
+2. Enter a unique name for your workspace.
+You can’t have two public workspaces with the same name.

-4. Select Public as your workspace type.
+3. Select Public as your workspace type.

-Covert an existing workspace to a public workspace
+Convert an existing workspace to a public workspace

 As a Workspace Admin, you can convert an existing workspace to a public workspace.
-If you're on a Postman Professional or Enterprise plan, making a workspace public requires a Community Manager's approval.
+If you’re on a Postman Team or Enterprise plan, making a workspace public requires a Community Manager’s approval.
 Once you make a workspace public, all elements within that workspace become publicly available on the Postman API Network.

 Before you convert your workspace to a public workspace, make sure you aren’t exposing any secrets.
 You can give your API consumers a placeholder variable or vault secret (recommended).
 Learn how the Secret Scanner scans your public workspaces.

-3. Select Public.
+5. Select Public.

-While you're waiting for the request to be reviewed, you can check the status of the secret scan or cancel the request from the workspace settings.
+If you’re submitting a request to make a workspace public, the Secret Scanner scans the workspace for any exposed secrets.
+The workspace’s visibility is set to internal until it’s approved.
+While you’re waiting for the request to be reviewed, you can check the status of the secret scan or cancel the request from the workspace settings.

 Invite collaboration on a public workspace